18F/uswds-jekyll/pages/guide/quick-start.md

 # Accessing SCINet

-All users should have received their credentials in an email.
-If you have not, please email the Virtual Core at [scinet_vrsc@USDA.GOV](mailto:scinet_vrsc@USDA.GOV?subject=account%20access)
+All users should have received their login credentials in an email.
+If you have not, please email the Virtual Research Support Core at [scinet_vrsc@USDA.GOV](mailto:scinet_vrsc@USDA.GOV?subject=account%20access)

 ## From Windows 10